UniversalDevicesInc/ring-nodeserver/README.md

 2. Have your Ring account user ID and password.
 3. An [ISY Portal](https://my.isy.io) account, and a [license to access your ISY](https://wiki.universal-devices.com/index.php?title=ISY_Portal_Renewal_Instructions).

+NOTE: The Ring account must own the devices.
+Shared cameras will appear, but no events will be triggered.

 ### Nodeserver Installation
 Go to [polyglot.isy.io](https://polyglot.isy.io/store), click on Store, and install the Ring Nodeserver.